UU-Human-Evolution/1MB438/Lab_8.md

 In Session 7 you performed a Maximum Likelihood and Bayesian analysis  on two alignments: *cytB* and the *16 S mitochondria sequence*.
 You answered  questions relative to the *cytB* run.
 Now, answer these same questions for the mitochondria run.
 You might be asked about these during the presentation.

 #####Question 1:
-1. **Which files does IQ-TREE output?
-Explain briefly what each of them is.**
-#####Question 2:
 1. **IQ-TREE creates several types of trees.
-Compare the *.bionj* tree with the ML tree.
+Compare the *.bionj* tree with the ML tree from the 16S.
 Are there any differences?
 If so, explain what they are and why do you believe they are there.**

 Now let's look at the .iqtree file.

-#####Question 3:
+##### Question 2:
-1. **Which model did ModelFinder choose?
+1. **Which model did ModelFinder choose for the 16S?
 From all the criteria calculated by this software, which was used to determine the best-fitting model?**

 2. **Briefly explain the best-fitting model.**

-#####Question 4:
+##### Question 3:
 1. **Now look at both your Maximum Likelihood tree and Consensus Tree.
 Are they the same?
 If not, where do they differ?**

 2. **In both trees you can see a number at the base of each branch.
 That is the number of iterations that supported that branching during bootstrapping.
 Which is your least supported branch?
-What does that mean to your question?**
+What does that mean to your question in relation to the 16S?**

 ### Step 3a: Create a visual representation of your Neighbour Joining and Maximum Likelihood trees